deryagin/demo.chat/readme.md

 2. If a client is silent for more than a certain (configurable) amount of time, it is disconnected; a message about the event (e.g. "John was disconnected due to inactivity") is sent to all connected clients.
 3. If a client is disconnected, but not due to inactivity, a different message is sent (e.g. "John left the chat, connection lost" instead.
 4. Doesn't allow multiple users with the same nickname.
-5. Validates data received over the network.
+????5.
+Validates data received over the network.
 6. Has logging.
-7. Terminates gracefully upon receiving SIGINT or SIGTERM signals.
+???7.
+Terminates gracefully upon receiving SIGINT or SIGTERM signals.
 8. Technology stack: Node.js ( https://nodejs.org/dist/latestv6.x/docs/api/), ws (https://github.com/websockets/ws),Bunyan (https://github.com/trentm/nodebunyan), JSHint (copytheattached.jshintrcfileinto project root).

 ## Client
 1. Has two pages  landing page (shown when not connected to the server) and chat (shown only when connected to the server).
-2. Landing page has a box to enter nickname, a button to connect, and also displays feedback like 'Failed to connect.
+2. Landing page has a box to enter nickname, a button to connect and also displays feedback like 'Failed to connect.
 Nickname already taken.', 'Server unavailable.' or 'Disconnected by the server due to inactivity.'.
 3. Should wait no longer than 3 seconds to establish a connection, and wait 5 seconds before trying to connect again.
 4. Chat page displays messages from the server together with the sender's nickname (but no messages from before the user's current session started), a box to enter a message, a button to send it, and a button to disconnect from the server.
 5. Does not have any inactivity timeouts.